Hua-CM/ChloroAnno/README.md

 This function convert the annotation file from one format to another.
 The accepted file format includes:

 *Note:*
-1. The rps12 gene will be ignored for now due to its particularity.
+1. The rps12 gene will be ignored for now if you select "gff" as output format due to its particularity and BCBio.GFF structure.
 I hope a future updation could fix this.
 2. The tbl format only supports as an output format, not as an input format.

 #### meta file